 The following use-cases are described for this peer-to-application-to-peer (P2A2P) scenario.

 - Real-Time Communication for Conversational XR services: Real-time communication between two or more users may be augmented by an eXtended Reality (XR) scene shared by all the participants.
 A user may be represented by their (2D or 3D) avatar or hologram.
 A user may have several XR devices (e.g., XR glasses/headset, immersive audio headset, haptics devices) for a multi-modal immersive experience.
 Each participant may interact with the virtual objects composing the XR scene.
 The main XR Scene Manager, located in the Media Function (MF) of the RTC AS is responsible for keeping the XR scene up to date for all the participants during the communication session.
-The participants in an XR real-time communication session may be
+The participants in an XR real-time communication session may be:

 - all remote and represented by their avatars inside a common virtual 3D environment (i.e., full Virtual Reality – VR scenario),